 The concept is simple, the experience rich, immersive and luxurious.
 You already understand the lure of the wild, the fascination with authentic wilderness experiences.
-Mobile safari takes the concept a step deeper, recalling the bygone era of travel pioneers, explorers who experienced nature and wildlife closely, intimately.
-There are travellers who’ve stayed in game lodges but crave deeper experiences with nobody else around but a handful of guests and crew.. al fresco meals under an ancient, arboreal giant, outdoor massages, and nightly camp fires.👇
+Mobile safari takes the concept a step deeper, recalling the era of travel pioneers who experienced nature and wildlife closely, intimately.
+A safari lover who has stayed in game lodges might crave a deeper experience with no more than a handful of guests and crew, al fresco meals under an ancient, arboreal giant, outdoor massages, and nightly camp fires.👇

 Luxury is a camp crew taking care of all their needs and an expert guide leading them through the pristine, uncharted terrain.
 Depending on the niche you service, experiences could include conservation, tracking, foraging activities, or local interactions.
-Depending on your destination, you could cater for special interests like climbing, horse-riding, birding, water-based activities, or animal migrations.
+Depending on your destination, cater to your guests’ special interests like climbing, horse-riding, birding, water-based activities, or animal migrations.